d0k3/GodMode9/README.md

 The recommended bootloader for use with GodMode9 is [fastboot3DS](https://github.com/derrekr/fastboot3DS).
 There are [known issues for some users](https://github.com/d0k3/GodMode9/issues/466) when using the standard setup based on [boot9strap](https://github.com/SciresM/boot9strap) and [Luma3DS](https://github.com/AuroraWright/Luma3DS).
 If you insist on using that setup follow the instructions found in a [certain guide](https://3ds.hacks.guide).
 Here's how to set up GodMode9 (and fastboot3DS) up quickly:
 * Download [OpenFirmInstaller](https://github.com/d0k3/OpenFirmInstaller/releases/tag/v0.0.9) and follow the quick setup instructions found there.
 * Copy the `gm9` folder from the release archive to your SD card.
 Then, get good versions of `seeddb.bin` and `encTitleKeys.bin` from somewhere (don't ask me!) and put these two files into `sd:/gm9/support` (optional but recommended for full functionality).
 * It is also recommended you setup the RTC clock if you're running GodMode9 for the first time.
 Find the option via HOME button -> `More...`.
 Also keep in mind that you should fix your system OS clock afterwards.
+While you're in the `More...` menu, you may also set screen brightness to a fixed value of your choosing and manually calibrate the touch screen (*not recommended* - try the automatic configuration first).
 * Helpful hint #1: Go [here](https://3ds.hacks.guide/godmode9-usage) for step by steps on doing some common tasks in GodMode9.
 Especially users coming from Decrypt9WIP or Hourglass9 may find this to be helpful.
 * Helpful hint #2: __Never unlock the red write permission level unless you know exactly what you're doing__.
 You will notice that prompt when it comes up, it features a completely red screen.
 It is recommended you stay on the yellow permission level or below at all times to be completely safe.
 Also read more on the write permissions system below.